4rchitect/psvtrophyisgood/README.md

 frosty, wosley, shadow, levi, Justin, and joslin (aka JustinTrophyGod)

-No commercial use / trophy service use. unless its a free trophy service thanks :D
+Please no commercial use / trophy service. unless its a free trophy service thanks.